maticha84/oc_p9_repository/README.md

 `login = adminuser - mdp = Mdp@dminUs3r!`.

 _*For security reasons, it is strongly recommended changing the password at the first connection.*_

+If you want to run the application without using the database provided in the project, you can.

+First, you have to migrate the project using the command bellow to create a new database :

+---
+    ../litreview> manage.py migrate
+---
+In this case, you will need to create your own superuser account using the following command:

+---
+    ../litreview> manage.py createsuperuser
+---
+Enter the requested information, and you will then be able to connect with this new account on the administration console.
 ___
 ### Instructions for use
 ***